Hardanger District Court: History

 The court was originally created in 1591.
 In 1695, this court merged with the Voss District Court to form the new Hardanger og Voss District Court.
 In 1919, the old Hardanger og Voss District Court was split (back) into two courts: Voss District Court (which included Eidfjord, Ulvik, Granvin, Voss, Vossestrand, and Evanger) and Hardanger District Court (including the municipalities of Jondal, Kvam, Odda, Ullensvang, and Røldal).
-At the same time in 1919, Strandebarm municipality was moved from the Sunnhordland District Court to this court.
-On 1 January 2006, the old Voss District Court was closed with Voss Municipality moving to the Nordhordland District Court and Eidfjord, Ulvik, and Granvin joining this court.
+At the same time in 1919, Strandebarm Municipality was moved from the Sunnhordland District Court to this court.
+On 1 January 2006, the old Voss District Court was closed with Voss Municipality moving to the Nordhordland District Court and Eidfjord Municipality, Ulvik Municipality, and Granvin Municipality joining this court.
 In 2019, jurisdiction over Granvin Municipality was transferred to the Bergen District Court because the municipality was to be merged with Voss Municipality which was already part of that court's jurisdiction.
 On 26 April 2021, Hardanger District Court was merged with the Bergen District Court to create the new Hordaland District Court.